uio-bmi/immuneML/docs/source/galaxy/galaxy_intro.rst

 Uploading data to Galaxy
 ------------------------
-To upload files to your Galaxy history, you can either use the '' upload button or select the Galaxy tool **Upload file** located under **Get local data**.
+To upload files to your Galaxy history, you can either use the upload button (arrow up) or select the Galaxy tool **Upload file** located under **Get local data**.
 Here, you can select files from your local machine, or directly paste in content.
 Note that when uploading a .zip or other type of compressed file, it may be necessary to manually select the 'file type'.